 - Recipe makes just 10, but can easily be doubled

 Overview: How to Make Cream Cheese Zucchini Muffins

-If you’ve made my zucchini bread recipe before, you know how easy this batter comes together.
-The written recipe is below, but let’s quickly walk through the steps first.
+The full written recipe is below, but let’s quickly walk through the steps first.

 - Assemble: Layer a heaping Tablespoon of zucchini batter into your lined muffin pan.
 Top with a Tablespoon of filling, then another heaping Tablespoon of zucchini batter.
 No need to swirl together.
 I always sprinkle crunchy coarse sugar on top because it adds a lovely contrast on the super soft muffins.
 I like Sugar in the Raw or white sparkling sugar sprinkles, which you can usually find with the sprinkles in the baking aisle.